tkj516/score_based_source_separation/README.md

  Within the notebook `qpsk_ofdm_qpsk.ipynb` additional baselines such as matched filtering, LMMSE estimation and UNet separation are also run.

   The LMMSE baseline can be computed the same way for the OFDM (BPSK) case.
-To compute the LMMSE baseline for CommSignal2, replace the `.pkl` file for OFDM with the provide `.pkl` for CommSignal2.
+To compute the LMMSE baseline for CommSignal2, replace the `.pkl` file for OFDM with a `.pkl` for CommSignal2, that will be provided in the future.

+ **Note that the `.pkl` files for computing the LMMSE baseline are too large and** **cannot be provided at the moment while the paper is under review.**

  ## References